 Final Thoughts

 Although remote learning might not be for everybody, some students have come to appreciate this learning modality—and hybrid learning gives them another choice in how to learn.
-School systems can use the hybrid learning environments they’ve created during the COVID crisis to create more flexible options for students and effectively meet their needs.
+School systems can use the hybrid learning environments they’ve created to create more flexible options for students and effectively meet their needs.

 To get the most out of their investment, however, K-12 leaders should think carefully about elements such as pedagogy, technology, and classroom design when creating hybrid learning environments.
 With thoughtful planning, hybrid classrooms can support very powerful learning experiences for students—regardless of where and how they choose to access instruction.